 Paul and Yu Kang are missionaries with JEMS (Japanese Evangelical Missionary Society) and have been serving in Japan since 2008 as a family.
 God has blessed them with two children.
 Isaac Soon Kang and Sara Faith Kang.
 Paul is serving as Chaplain and translator at Christ Bible Seminary and serves as Coordinator for Next Generation Ministries at All Nations Fellowship.
 Yu was born and raised in Nagoya and became a Christian when she was in high school.
 She has a heart for children’s ministry and loves to share the gospel with those who are neglected and struggling in society.

-Damon and Young-Mi Cha are from Irvine, CA, and have two daughters, Aliya and Mikayla.
-They have been serving in Japan since February 2015 as missionaries sent by Redeemer Presbyterian Church in Los Angeles, CA. Damon is a PhD Candidate and teaches Old Testament for Christ Bible Seminary.
-Damon and Young-Mi have a heart to help build strong, gospel-centered churches in Japan and to nurture and equip the upcoming generations for Christ by training church leaders and seminary students, encouraging Japanese Christians, and sharing the gospel through relationship building and ministry opportunities.
+Damon and Young-Mi are from Southern California and have two daughters, Aliya and Mikayla.
+They have been serving in Japan since February 2015 as missionaries sent by Redeemer Presbyterian Church in Los Angeles, CA. Damon (Ph.D., Old Testament from Fuller Theological Seminary) is a professor of Old Testament at Christ Bible Seminary.
+Damon and Young-Mi have a heart to help build strong, gospel-centered churches in Japan.
+They desire to nurture and equip the upcoming generations for Christ by helping and training church leaders and seminary students, encouraging Japanese Christians, and sharing the gospel through relationships and other ministry opportunities.
 Learn more about the Cha family on their website, www.gospelgo.wordpress.com.

-Matt and Caroline Newkirk made their first short-term trip to CBI in the summer of 2008, and since that time have been preparing to serve as long-term missionaries with Mission to the World.
-Matt holds a Ph.D. in Old Testament from Wheaton College, has taught several biblical studies courses at Christ Bible Seminary, has served on staff at multiple churches, and has taught at seminaries in both the U.S. and Australia.
-Caroline earned an M.A. in Intercultural Studies from Wheaton College, and together with Matt and their three children – Lydia, Silas, and Ethan – loves to encourage and support seminary students and serve the local church.
-The Newkirks are excited to be working with Christ Bible Seminary on a full-time basis where Matt serves as professor of Old Testament.
+Matt and Caroline Newkirk made their first short-term trip to CBI in the summer of 2008 and have been long-term missionaries through Mission to the World since March 2016.
+Matt holds a Ph.D. from Wheaton College, previously ministered as a worship leader, pastor, and professor in both the U.S. and Australia, and now serves as professor of Old Testament at Christ Bible Seminary.
+Caroline earned an M.A. in Intercultural Studies from Wheaton College, and together with Matt and their four children – Lydia, Silas, Ethan, and Chloe – loves to encourage and support seminary students and serve the local church.

 Ayako Hayashi is from Okayama, Japan.
 She came to Nagoya in 2006 for university, and, through a friendship with a missionary, she decided to follow Jesus when she was a freshman.
 She began working at CBI in June 2012, and currently serves as Admissions Director for CBS, as well as CBI Building Management Lead.
 Ayako is married to Kenji Hayashi, who graduated from Christ Bible Seminary in 2011.
 Kenji has served as the pastor of Nagoya Christian Cell Church since April 2011.